 Images Optimisation

 While we’ve discussed image optimisation under page speed, it’s also crucial to evaluate site-wide image usage.
 Consider factors like the total number of images used on the page, the presence of alt text, appropriate image file naming, and size optimisation.
-Be mindful of images exceeding 100 KB and the excessive use of stock images, as these can affect both web speed performance and user experience.

 Validate Schema Markup